Yes, people still use Blogger. Over 353,000 live websites are running on it right now, according to BuiltWith.

 WordPress (self-hosted): This option is great if you want complete control over your blog and want to make money from it.
 You’ll need to invest in a domain name and web hosting, but in return, you have full ownership of your blog from top to bottom – just like how I built this very own blog!

-WordPress.com: Suited both personal as well as professional blogs; however, more advanced options come with paid plans.
+WordPress.com: Suits both personal and professional blogs; however, more advanced options come with paid plans.

 Medium: A fantastic choice if you’re seeking exposure through its built-in audience base; just keep in mind that custom domains may necessitate an upgrade.